Best Practices in Equity, Diversity and Inclusion in Research

 - Systemic barriers in academia and the research ecosystem

-- Addressing equity, diversity and inclusion in applications
+- Addressing EDI in applications

 - Appendix A–Definitions